Visits maps

 We encourage everyone to create space in their garden for wildlife, providing a habitat with indigenous plants or suitable alternatives.
 No matter how big or small, every space can make an important contribution to the ecosystem and nature in our city.

 It's been more than five years since Gardens for Wildlife Melbourne commenced.
-To assist our future activities, we are keen to get your thoughts, ideas and feedback.
-Whether you participated as a gardener, a volunteer Garden Guide, or attended an event, we want to hear from you.
-Please complete the 2025 program review survey now.
+Whether you participated as a gardener, a volunteer Garden Guide, or attended an event, thank you for your contribution to this program.

 Check out where garden visits have occurred across the City of Melbourne, and how they link to areas of connected habitat for our local insect pollinators.